diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 list(enumerate(l)) # -> [(0,2), (1,4), (2,6), (3,8)]
 ```

-Actually, enumerate returns an iterable, that's why we convert it here to a list.
+Actually, enumerate returns an iterable, that's why we convert it to a list in the above example.

 It also can receive any iterable, not just a list.
 <!-- .element: class="fragment" -->